one of the distinguishing characteristics of the modern world of work is the vast number of working mothers.

 tzivia touches on a complex issue that has been the subject of government legislation.

-, which prohibits hiring discrimination based on gender, sexual preference (e.g. homosexual), marital status (e.g. divorced), age, race, religion, nationality and of course pregnancy.
+questions of this kind violate the equal opportunities in hiring law, which prohibits hiring discrimination based on gender, sexual preference (e.g. homosexual), marital status (e.g. divorced), age, race, religion, nationality and of course pregnancy.

 when a potential employer asks tzivia questions not pertinent to the job during an interview – questions such as, “how can a mother come home from work at 7:00 pm?” – he could face legal charges if the matter reaches the court system.